 The Department of Physics at Michigan Tech prides itself on a commitment to cutting-edge research, while simultaneously providing top-notch education for both undergraduate and graduate students through hands-on learning experiences with outstanding faculty, staff, and facilities.

-Summer Research Experience for Grade 7-12 Science/Math Teacher
+Summer Research Experience for Grade 7-12 Science/Math Teachers

-This is an on-campus research experience with Dr. Petra Huentemeyer and her research group, studying extreme astrophysical environments using data from the High Altitude Water Cherenkov (HAWC) Gamma Ray Observatory.
-The teacher may focus their work on helping with the HAWC experiment, applying HAWC data to classroom lessons, or creating new materials around the ideas studied in HAWC research.
+There are two positions for an on-campus research experience with Dr. Petra Huentemeyer and her research group, studying extreme astrophysical environments using data from the High Altitude Water Cherenkov (HAWC) Gamma Ray Observatory.
+Teachers may focus their work on helping with the HAWC experiment, applying HAWC data to classroom lessons, or creating new materials around the ideas studied in HAWC research.

-Applications are due March 15, 2020.
+Applications will be due March 16, 2023.
 Questions should be directed to Petra Huentemeyer.

 Michigan Tech is an equal opportunity, affirmative action employer/educational institution.
 Michigan Tech is an ADVANCE institution, one of a limited number of universities in receipt of NSF funds in support of our commitment to increase diversity and the participation and advancement of women in STEM.
 Michigan Tech’s Dual Career Program is available to assist with partner orientation to the university and community and to explore employment opportunities.